astriiddev/Arduinosound-Turbo/README.md

 The arduino will need an external supply as the parallel port on the Amiga does not supply enough current.
 Likewise, the preamp needs a voltage higher than 5V in order to provide enough gain.
 A 9V - 12V supply is recommended to power both the arduino and the preamp.
 I use a One Spot guitar pedal power supply in my build.
 If you are building the mini version, a 7V - 12V supply can be used instead or, as there's no added preamp, the Arduino can be powered by the 5V USB power.

 NOTE 1: The layout for the MINI is untested.
 It is based on the same principle as the full module and shouldn't have any issues.
 However, please let me know if there's any errors or mistakes in the mini layout.
+NOTE 2: both layouts assume header sockets for the nano are used to mount the nano.
+If you wish to solder the nano to the board, mount the resistors that appear underneath the nano to the back of the perfboard.
+You can add electrical tape or kapton tape to the soldered pads to prevent any possible short between the front-facing pads and the nano.
+If you use header sockets for the nano, the resistors can be mounted to the front of the perfboard underneath the nano without risk of the nano touching the resistors.

 # Resources Used
 1. Open Amiga Sampler by echolevel https://github.com/echolevel/open-amiga-sampler